COSC3020/parallel-mergesort-ghepwort/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

+## Answers

+The span of this program is $\Theta(log_2{n})$ because in every iteration we are splitting the graph in half or putting two haves together so this gives us a logrithmic complexity.